thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'Select the "Timeseries Line Chart" widget;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-chart-widget-4-pe.png
-        title: 'Add data source by specifying previously created "My New Device" device and specify the "temperature" data key.
+        title: 'Specify the previously created device "My New Device" in the "Device" field and specify the "temperature" data key in the "Series" section.
 Click "Add";'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-chart-widget-5-pe.png
         title: 'Resize the widget and apply changes.
 Publish different telemetry values multiple times, as in Step 2.
-Note that the widget displays only one minute of data by default;'
+Note that the widget displays only one minute of data by default.
+Click "Save" to apply changes;'
     5:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-chart-widget-6-pe.png
         title: 'Now open the time selection window.
 Change the interval and aggregation function.
 Update the time window setting by clicking the "Update" button.'